 Sara Solomon, RD, MPH, currently serves as the Deputy Director for the University of Pennsylvania’s Center for Public Health Initiatives.
 Ms. Solomon is a Registered Dietitian with a Masters of Public Health from the University of Minnesota and a Bachelors of Arts in Journalism from the University of Wisconsin.
 Her previous experience includes leading nutrition and physical activity policy initiatives for the City of Philadelphia’s Department of Public health (PDPH).
 She has also done extensive work in obesity-prevention school-based initiatives at Temple University's Center for Obesity Research and Education (CORE), and the University of Minnesota’s Division of Epidemiology.

-Moriah Hall, MPH, currently works with the University of Pennsylvania as the MPH Program Coordinator.
+Moriah Hall, MPH, currently works with the University of Pennsylvania as the MPH Associate Director.
 In this role, Moriah meets with students as an academic and programmatic advisor, works with faculty to maintain the curriculum, oversees the admission process, assists with student registration, and maintains CEPH accreditation requirements.
 She completed her Bachelor of Science at the University of Delaware and a Master of Public Health (MPH) degree at Temple University.

 Prior to joining the University of Pennsylvania, Moriah served as the Master of Public Health Coordinator, Harrisburg Campus, for the Department of Public Health at Temple University.
 Moriah was previously a Project Managerfor the Philadelphia-based nonprofit organization, The Food Trust.
 Moriah serves as an Advisory Board member to Healthy NewsWorks, a grass-roots nonprofit organization that emphasizes health education and literacy, empowering students ages 8-14 to promote health awareness in their schools and communities.
 Her public health interests include health literacy, social determinants of health, reproductive health, and food access.

 Elizabeth Devietti, MPH, MURP, currently serves as the Program and Communications Specialist for the University of Pennsylvania's Center for Public Health Initiatives (CPHI).
 She manages public health programming and media content for both CPHI and the MPH Program while also engaging in research projects with students and community organizations.
 Her public health interests include public health advocacy, public health policy, active design, the built environment, injury prevention, and reproductive health.
 Elizabeth received her Master of Public Health and Master of Urban and Regional Planning from the University of California, Los Angeles.